-It's a new year, and a lot of men have made the commitment to hit the gym more regularly in an effort to get rid of that pesky belly bulge and put their best bodies forward.
+It's a new year, and many men have committed to hit the gym more regularly to get rid of that pesky belly bulge and put their best bodies forward.
 But, how much muscle can you gain in a month?
 Of course, starting a new workout regimen can be intimidating for many different reasons—it takes time, discipline, and the ability to shed self-consciousness in favor of something greater.
 That's often easier said than does, seeing as how many gyms are filled with dudes walking around, flexing their bulky muscles in a way that's super intimidating (even if it's not meant to be).
 As you know from reading one of the best male blogs, changing one's routines and habits can have an awesome impact on the body, but it often comes with a certain level of uncertainty.
-Sure, you want to shed the pounds and build muscle as fast as possible, but how much muscle can you really build in a short amount of time, like, say, a month?
-We've put our research hats on and come up with some answers that should help you along your fitness journey.
+Sure, you want to shed the pounds and build muscle as fast as possible, but how much muscle can you build in a short amount of time, like, say, a month?
+We've put our research hats on and come up with some answers to help you along your fitness journey.
 Before you worry about shaving before going to the beach, you've got to get yourself a beach-ready body.

 The Beauty of the Beginning: Starting To Gain Muscle

-Beginner lifters can expect to be able to gain more muscle in their first month of training because they're just starting the cycle of hypertrophy, the cellular process behind muscle growth.
+Beginner lifters can expect to gain more muscle in their first month of training because they're just starting the cycle of hypertrophy, the cellular process behind muscle growth.
 But as your muscles adjust to increasingly larger workloads, it takes more effort to stimulate growth.
-In one study from the University of Central Missouri, experienced lifters gained an average of 2.18 to 2.33 pounds of muscle over the course of an eight-week training program—not as much as you might expect from a newbie just hitting the gym.
+In one study from the University of Central Missouri, experienced lifters gained an average of 2.18 to 2.33 pounds of muscle throughout an eight-week training program—not as much as you might expect from a newbie just hitting the gym.

-This is great news when you're just starting out because the instantaneous results can help keep you motivated so you continue on a healthy path of positive fitness.
-It's important to be aware, however, that once your body's begun to adjust to your workout routine, it will become harder to gain muscle mass, which means the process slows down as you bulk up.
+This is great news when you're just starting because the instantaneous results can help keep you motivated, so you continue on a healthy path of positive fitness.
+However, it's important to be aware that once your body's begun to adjust to your workout routine, it will become harder to gain muscle mass, which means the process slows down as you bulk up.